Effective ways of empowering students in their learning journey

 - Offer school-based mental health programs: It's crucial to offer students easy access to mental health resources that can help them navigate challenges.
 Whether it's connecting students with school counselors, offering therapy options, or making self-help resources available, ensuring that students know where to seek support is key.
 Platforms like Talkspace provide online therapy for students and staff, ensuring students have someone to talk to when they need it.

 - Build time for movement and mindfulness into school days: Short physical activities and relaxation techniques offer benefits like reducing stress and improving focus.
-GoNoodle for simple and easy-to-use guided movement exercises; breathing apps that teach students the benefits of deep breathing to calm anxiety and reduce stress.
+GoNoodle offers simple and easy-to-use guided movement exercises; breathing apps that teach students the benefits of deep breathing to calm anxiety and reduce stress.

-“Teachers can integrate mental health support for students in various ways.
-They can establish regular, anonymous "mental health check-ins," facilitate discussions on the importance of mental health and self-care for student success, foster a community of care by encouraging mutual support among students, and make appropriate referrals to mental health counseling services within the school or community.” - Talkspace therapist, Dr. Olga Molina, D.S.W., LCSW
+"Teachers can integrate mental health support for students in various ways.
+They can establish regular, anonymous "mental health check-ins," facilitate discussions on the importance of mental health and self-care for student success, foster a community of care by encouraging mutual support among students, and make appropriate referrals to mental health counseling services within the school or community."

 - Durlak, Joseph A. et al. 2011.
 "The Impact of Enhancing Students' social and Emotional Learning: A Meta‐Analysis of School‐Based Universal Interventions".
 Child Development 82 (1) (urtarrilak 1): 405–432. doi:10.1111/j.1467-8624.2010.01564.x. https://doi.org/10.1111/j.1467-8624.2010.01564.x.
 Accessed on March 14, 2025.

 - Hefel, Samantha.
-2020. «Impact of Student-Led Discussions on Student Engagement and Involvement».
-Scholarcommons.sc.edu. https://scholarcommons.sc.edu/cgi/viewcontent.cgi?article=7555&context=etd.
+2020.
+"Impact of Student-Led Discussions on Student Engagement and Involvement".
+Scholarcommons.sc.edu.
+University of South Carolina Scholar Commons. https://scholarcommons.sc.edu/cgi/viewcontent.cgi?article=7555&context=etd.
 Accessed on March 14, 2025.

 - Ascione, Laura.
 2023.
 "The impact of technology on education". eSchool News. https://www.eschoolnews.com/it-leadership/2023/12/11/the-impact-of-technology-on-education/.
 Accessed on March 14, 2025.